justrach/satya/README.md

 - **📊 Share** benchmarks and use cases

 Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License:
 Apache 2.0

-**Note:** Performance numbers are from initial benchmarks and may vary based on use case and data structure complexity.
+**Note:** Performance numbers are from comprehensive benchmarks and may vary based on use case and data structure complexity.

 ## Contact:
 - **GitHub Issues:** [Satya Issues](https://github.com/justrach/satya)
 - **Author:** Rach Pradhan

-**Remember:** Satya is designed for scenarios where validation performance is critical.
-For general use cases, especially where features and ecosystem compatibility are more important than raw speed, Pydantic remains an excellent choice.